tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 Server components are a stripped-down version of regular components without React hooks but with async capabilities.
 Let's see, how we can set them up with Tolgee.

-Considering the app router is still in beta and Next.js API adjustments might occur, I opted for this article (instead of creating a package) to explain how Tolgee can work with the server.
+Considering the app router is still in beta and Next.js API adjustments might occur, we opted for this article (instead of creating a package) to explain how Tolgee can work with the server.

 <!--truncate-->